A new generation of reduction methods for networks of neurons with complex dynamic phenotypes: Mean field reduction

 The integrals in equations \ref{eq:r2} and \ref{eq:v3} are evaluated by closing the integral contour in the complex $\eta$ plane and using the residue theorem.
 We then have that the firing rate and mean potential relate to the Lorentzian coefficients $x$ and $y$ according to the following expression:

 Given equations \ref{eq:r_x} and \ref{eq:v_y} and noting that

 we have that the continuity equation reduces to the low-dimensional macroscopic dynamical system:

 Since the firing rate always has to be non-negative, we needed to evaluate the closed integral contour containing the pole of $g(\eta)$ in the lower half of $\eta$ plane, i.e., $\overline{\eta} - i \Delta$.
 Until now, we considered the integral contour in both the upper and lower half of the $\eta$.
 This is because the Lorentzian variables $x$ and $y$ have no physical meaning.
-Therefore we could not make any conclusions regarding which contour to consider when using the residue theorem to solve (3.15) and (3.18) until now.
-We have that an exact mean-field reduction of a population of interacting conductance-based Izhikevich two-dimensional QIF neurons is given by :
+Therefore we could not make any conclusions regarding which contour to consider when using the residue theorem to solve \eqref{eq:r2} and \eqref{eq:v2} until now.

+We have that a mean-field reduction of a population of interacting conductance-based Izhikevich two-dimensional QIF neurons is given by :

 with